Who should see a nutritionist?

 - buckwheat, quinoa (technically seeds) amaranth, rice, corn meal/polenta, millet, besan flour, soy flour, sorghum, sago, lentils, tapioca, lupin.

 Do you have calorie or kj measurements for your recipes?

 No, I do not provide calorie or kj measurements.
 This is simply because calories and kj are only a small part of the story when it comes to wholefoods and quality nutritional intake.
 Getting hung up on calorie/kj intake is often problematic and creates unhealthy relationships with foods.

-do you recommend a local Personal Trainer within Brisbane CBD?
+do you recommend a local Personal Trainer within Brisbane CBD or online?